Award winning research

 More information on the GDPR guidelines that we follow.

-If you would like to talk to one of our research nurses about participating in a study, or have a query about research, you can call 01524 518667 on Tuesdays and Wednesdays.
+If you would like to talk to one of our research nurses about participating in a study, or have a query about research, you can call 01524 238150 and use option 9 (only available on Tuesday, Wednesday & Thursday).

 You can also find out more information about research at the National Institute for Health Research website.